-- Generate Objective-C code in to an output location. - Verify that Sybase Unwired Platform is installed in a shared directory so you can access it from your Mac. - To help create your project, and to later build the interface, download and import the SUP101 iOS Object API (2.2 SP04) example project from the SAP Community Network (SCN) at http://scn.sap.com/docs/DOC-8803. - Copy the SUP101 iOS Object API example project to your Mac machine and extract it into a folder.
+- Generate Objective-C code in to an output location. - Verify that Sybase Unwired Platform is installed in a shared directory so you can access it from your Mac. - To help create your project, and to later build the interface, download and import the SUP101 iOS Object API (2.2 SP05) example project from the SAP Community Network (SCN) at http://scn.sap.com/docs/DOC-8803. - Copy the SUP101 iOS Object API example project to your Mac machine and extract it into a folder.
 The example project contains the Xcode project and a SUP101 project archive file to use in Sybase Unwired WorkSpace.

-- 1. On your Mac, start Xcode and select Create a new Xcode project. - Select iOS Application and Single View Application as the project template, and then click Next. - 3.
-Specify these values and click Next. - a) Enter SUP101 as the product name. - b) Enter MyCorp (or another value as needed) as the company identifier. - c) Select SUP101 for the class prefix. - d) Select Universal as the device family product. - e) Unselect Use Storyboards. - f) Unselect Use Automatic Reference Counting. - g) Unselect Include Unit Tests. - 4.
-Select a location in which to save the project and click Create to open it.
+- 1. On your Mac, start Xcode and select Create a new Xcode project. - 2.
+Select iOS Application and Single View Application as the project template, and then click Next. - 3.
+Specify these values and click Next. - a) Enter SUP101 as the product name. - b) Enter MyCorp (or another value as needed) as the company identifier. - c) Select SUP101 for the class prefix. - d) Select Universal as the device family product.